oscarhrndz/rental_car/README.md

 ## Features

-- Browse available cars for rent.
+- Show the cars available
-- View detailed car information, including pricing, specifications, and availability.
+- View detailed car information, including pricing, specifications, and location.
 - Use an interactive map to view car locations.
 - Simple and clean UI for easy navigation.